mongodb-labs/mongo-arrow/bindings/python/docs/source/quickstart.rst

 Test data
 ^^^^^^^^^
-Before we begein, we must first add some data to our cluster that we can query.
+Before we begin, we must first add some data to our cluster that we can query.
 We can do so using **PyMongo**::

   from datetime import datetime